Wine cooler or beer fridge – which mini fridge is right for you?

 Things to consider:

 - Red, white or both?
-Red wine should be cellered at a different temperature to white wine – store both side by side with a cooler with dual-zone cooling
+Red wine is stored at a different temperature to white – store both using a cooler with dual-zone cooling

 - Storing lots of different-sized bottles?
 Go for one with adjustable shelves that roll out for easy access

-- If your wine is shaken even slightly its taste can be affected – enjoy your wine as it’s meant to be tasted by opting for a cooler with anti-vibration technology
+- Avoid vibrations: Enjoy your wine as it’s meant to be tasted by opting for a cooler with anti-vibration technology

-Tip: Whichever type you choose, your wine will be stored horizontally, preventing the cork from cracking and air entering, which can damage the wine.
+Tip: Whichever type you choose, your wine will be stored horizontally, preventing the cork from cracking and air entering, which can damage it.

 Or go for a second fridge…